DiaconuDana/Proiecte/manual_testing_Jira_Carrefour_E-commerce_App.md

 ### 1.7 Test Completion
 As the Exit criteria were met and satisfied as mentioned in the appropriate section, this feature is suggested to ‘Go Live’ by the Testing team.

+The traceability matrix outlines the number of the business requirements created, the number of tests executed for each business requirement and the number of bugs reported.
+I created 3 business requirements (3 stories) and the tests distribution was:
+  - story ST3DD-2 - 14 test cases, with 5 errors found
+  - story ST3DD-3 -  2 test cases, with 2 errors found
+  - story ST3DD-4 - 10 test cases, with 3 errors found

 The traceability matrix was generated and can be found here:

 ![Jira_traceability_matrix](https://github.com/DiaconuDana/Proiecte/assets/169816019/04b929ae-8cfb-433e-a0b7-31ad2bcf809b)